Frog Point Therapy

 MINA BARIMANY, Ph.D.

 Mina Barimany is a psychotherapist and researcher from Washington, DC.
-Originally trained in family therapy, Dr. Barimany earned a doctorate from George Washington University in 2017 and joined Johns Hopkins University’s faculty in 2019.
+Originally trained in family therapy, Dr. Barimany earned a doctorate from George Washington University in 2017.
 Her research focuses on developing an integrative theory that frames human development through the lens of epistemological diversity.

-Dr. Barimany has cultivated a specialization in adult cognitive development.
-Human beings have fundamental needs for intra-personal and inter-personal happiness: the ability to perceive reality accurately, to know oneself, be in fulfilling relationships, and make healthy decisions.
+Dr. Barimany specializes in adult cognitive development and how that manifests on the individual level as well as within couples’ dynamics.
+Human beings have fundamental needs for intra-personal and inter-personal happiness: the ability to perceive the world around and within them, to know themselves, be in fulfilling relationships, and make healthy decisions.
 Dr. Barimany’s work focuses on helping individuals, couples, and mental health professionals develop parts of the mind that are ripe for growth to improve the quality of life, cultivate professional growth, and find intrinsic freedom and happiness.

 Dr. Barimany can be contacted directly at: mina@frogpointtherapy.com or 202-644-8889 ext.
 1.